 Breakfast aficionado, cycling enthusiast, and Sunday crossword puzzler.
-Social sector career includes stints working on economic security, education and youth development, and policy reform at organizations including Single Stop, Meritus, and the Institute for College Access & Success.
+Social sector career involved stints working on economic security, education and youth development, and policy reform at organizations including Single Stop, Meritus, and the Institute for College Access & Success.
 Cedrick focuses on Family Support, Housing Stability, and Safe Spaces.

 Aspiring bee keeper, global-local food explorer, and lover of giant trees.
 Previous work centered on nonprofit and philanthropic effectiveness at the David and Lucile Packard Foundation, and environmental policy and economic development at the United Nations.
 Cheryl focuses on Housing Stability and Family Support.

 Couch warmer, occasional bike rider (in a backpack), and passionate about all things food-related.
 Dixie was found on the streets of Los Angeles and rescued by Muttville, a San Francisco-based organization that specializes in senior dogs.
-Dixie’s responsibilities include welcoming every guest, begging for treats and affection, and finding various sunny spots for her naps.
+Dixie’s responsibilities include welcoming guests, begging for treats and affection, and finding various sunny spots for her naps.

 New mom, bike commuter, and lover of rescued chihuahuas.
 Prior experience includes nonprofit and tech operations at organizations including Sundance Institute and Apple.
 Emma manages Acton Family Giving.

 Bananagrams whiz, skier, and globetrotting adventurer.
 Previous work focused on childhood nutrition and health care coverage at the David and Lucile Packard Foundation, and advocating for healthier communities at Prevention Institute.
-Linda focuses on Food Security, Safe Spaces, and Healthcare Access.
+Linda focuses on Food Security, Safe Spaces, and Health Care Access.